-Location, northeast corner of California and Dupont streets.
-Most Rev. Joseph S. Alemany, Archbishop; Very Rev. J. Prendergast, V. G. Rector; Rev. William A. Speckels and Rev. Thomas McSweeney, Assistants; Rev. J. Flood, Secretary; archi-episcopal and pastoral residence, 628 California Street, adjoining the Cathedral.
+Location. northeast corner of California and Dupont Locauton, northeast corner of Cathornia and Dupont Streets.
+Most Rev. Josern S. ALEMANN, Archibishop; Very Rev. J. Prendergast, V. G. Pastor; Rev. P. J. Cusey and Rev. Thomas McSweeney, Assistants; Rev. J. Flood, Sceretary; archi-episcopal and pastoral resi-dence, 632 California Street, adjoining the Cathedral.

-The crection of this noble structure was commenced on

-the seventeenth of July, 1853, during which year the basement portion was built, and the work was resumed the July following.
+The erection of this noble structure was commenced on the seventeenth of July, 1853, during which year the basement portion was built, and the work was resumed the July following.
 Dedicated December 25, 1854.
-The church is seventy-five feet wide, fronting on California Street, by one hundred and thirty-one feet on Dupont Street.
-Service was begun at midnight on December 24, 1854.
+The church is seventy-five feet wide, fronting on Califor-nia Street, by one hundred and thirty-one feet on Dupont Street.
+Service was begun at midnight on December 25, 1854.
 The basement portion is lighted from both sides, and well ventilated.
 The present expenditure for the building is \$175,000.
-The church portion is forty-five feet high in the electronal contains specially galleries and high in the clear, and contains spacious galleries, and an organ loft.
+The church portion is forty-five feet building is \$175,000. building is Strayow.
+The enturen portion is forty-inverse high in the clear, and contains spacious galleries, and an organ loft.
 The ceilings are vaulted with a series of groined arches which are decorated, and every means have been resorted to for accommodation, light, and ventilation.
 The church can seat twelve hundred persons.
-The tower is at present one hundred and thirty-five feet high, and when completed with a spire, will be two hundred feet high.
-The edifice is of Gothic architecture, which has been carried out in every detail through the building.
-In all the arrangements for the erection of the church the greatest attention has been paid to the selec-tion of the best material, and to the combination of strength and durability, which are admirably effected in its construction.
+The tower is at present one hundred and thirty-five feet The tower is at present one manrey and simily include high, and when coupleted with a spire, will be two hun-dred feet high.
+The edifice is of Gothic architecture, which has been earried out in every detail through the building.
+In all the arrangements for the election of the bundly.
+In the greatest attention has been paid to the selec-tion of the best material, and to the combination of strength and durability, which are admirably effected in its construction

-The present dimensions of the Cathedral not being sufficiently large for the vast congregation that attends it, it is intended to add about thirty feet more to its length.
-An archi-episcopal and pastoral residence on California Street and a beautiful and spacious baptistry, have also been erected.
+The present dimensions of the Cathedral not being sufficiently large for the vast congregation that attends it, it ficiently large tor the vasc congregation that attends it, it is intended to add about thirty feet more to its length.
+An archi-episcopal and pastoral residence on California Street and a beautiful and spacious baptistry, have also heen erected.

-Attached to the Cathedral is a large day school for hoys.
-Masscs: Sundays, at six in summer, and half past six in winter, half past seven, nine, and half past ten o'clock A.M.; week days, six, half past six, seven, and half past seven o'clock A.M.; Vespers, at seven o'clock Sunday evenings in winter, and half past seven o'clock in summer.
+Attached to the Cathedral is a large day school for boys.
+Masses: Sundays, at six in summer, and half past six in winter, half past seven, nine, and half past en o'clock A.M.; week days, six, half past six, seven, and half past seven o'clock A.M.; Vespers, at half past seven o'clock Sunday evenings.